pslay8/Enterprise-Trust-Architecture/00-Enterprise-Trust-Architecture-Disclaimer.md

-# Enterprise‑Trust Architecture™ — Comprehensive Disclaimer
+# Enterprise‑Trust Architecture Model™ — Comprehensive Disclaimer

 ## Vendor-Neutrality and Non-Endorsement Notice
 The technologies, platforms, and vendors referenced in this work (including but not limited to